adobe/SimpleSensor/README.md

 ## About
 The goal of this project is to make it dead simple to add sensors to your projects.
 SimpleSensor is modular, you can pick and choose pieces to use from the [contributed modules repo](https://github.com/AdobeAtAdobe/SimpleSensor_contrib) or build your own modules to custom needs.
 Feel free to contribute back modules, too.

 In a basic use case a collection module can simply send messages along a communication module when a certain state or event is detected in a collection module.
-You can orchestrate more complicated flows by communicating between modules before sending the message to collection points.
+You can also orchestrate more complicated flows by communicating between modules before sending the message along communication channels.

 For samples of how to integrate SimpleSensor with clients such as AEM Screens and vanilla Javascript, check out the [samples branch of the contribution repository](https://github.com/AdobeAtAdobe/SimpleSensor_contrib/tree/samples "Contribution repository samples branch").

 ### Modules

 Modules are the building blocks of SimpleSensor.
+They typically have at least 4 parts:
+1. **Main module class**
+2. **Config loader**
+3. **Zero or more config files**
+4. **An \_\_init\_\_.py**, you must import the module class `as CollectionModule` (this is to simplify dynamic module imports)

-They extend the [ModuleProcess](#12-moduleprocess "ModuleProcess class documentation") base class, and have 3 parts:
+The main module class extends the [ModuleProcess](#12-moduleprocess "ModuleProcess class documentation") base class, and runs on it's own thread or process.
+The logic of this class can be broken down into 3 stages:

 1. **Initialize** :arrow_right: perform any set up needed, either in `__init__()` or in `run()` before you begin the loop.
 2. **Loop** :arrow_right: main logic of the module, repeats until a message is read to shutdown.
 3. **Close** :arrow_right: clean up anything that won't clean itself.

 #### Collection Modules
 Used to collect data from a sensor, check if that data means something special has occurred, and send a [Message](#11-message "Message class documentation") if it has.